cryptosphere/macaroons-rs/README.md

 The following features need to be implemented for this library to be useful:

-* Deserializing and verifying Macaroons
+* Deserializing base64url-encoded Macaroons
+* Verifying Macaroons
 * Third-party caveats

 ## Usage